08raviyadav/rviydv/README.md

 ## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/08raviyadav/raviydv).
+You can fork this repo to modify and make changes of your own.(https://github.com/08raviyadav/raviydv).
 Thanks!

 ## Built With